Table Olives vs. Oil Olives: What’s The Difference?

 Oil Olives Explained

-Oil olives are olive tree fruit that’s meant to be consumed in olive oil.
+Oil olives are olive tree fruits that are meant to be consumed in olive oil.
 The process of olive oil production depends on the type of oil.
 The whole production process is divided into 4 phases: harvesting, washing, kneading, and extraction.

 If you go to buy olive oil in a store, you will find four different types of olive oil: